Microbiome sequencing

 Increased time-to-result and inability to identify workflow errors until it’s too late, plus additional complexities of handling large volumes of bulk data.

-Direct detection of DNA/RNA methylation
+Direct sequencing of native DNA/RNA

 • Use methylation motifs to support genome binning and assembly from metagenome samples — maximising the utility of your data